wasd25/final-report/report/chapter-4/chapter-4.md

 - Water Temperature Control: "Ensure ideal water temperature ranges with smart alerts"

 **About Us:**
-- Descripción: "At Qlic we build sensor and software technology to provide total visibility of water usage.
+- Descripción: "At Qlic, we build sensor and software technology to provide total visibility of water usage.
 We believe in precise data, useful alerts and operational simplicity for water management"
 - Tres pilares con iconos rojos/amarillos/azules: Mission, Reliability, Customer focus
 - Imagen del dashboard a la derecha